Current Graduate Students

 Tang Xuyan received her B.Sc. in Psychology from Sun Yat-sen University (China) in 2017.
 She completed her M.A. degree in Measurement, Evaluation, and Research Methodology (MERM) at UBC in 2020 and was and a Paragon Graduate Fellow for 2019/2020.
 In her Master’s thesis, she adapted the Hubley Depression Scale for Older Adults (HDS-OA) into Chinese and examined the psychometric properties of the translated HDS-OA in the general Chinese adult population.
 Currently, she is studying as a doctoral student in the MERM program under the supervision of Dr. Hubley.
 During her doctoral training, she hopes to keep exploring the applicability of the Chinese HDS-OA in more populations, such as the Chinese immigrant population in Canada, with the use of advanced psychometric methods.
 In her free time, she enjoys reading, watching movies and listening to music.

-Alexis Webster (M.A. student, Measurement, Evaluation, & Research Methodology)
+Alexis Webster (Ph.D. student, Measurement, Evaluation, & Research Methodology)

 Master’s Thesis: Upholding data quality: An evaluation of methods to detect problematic respondents in online surveys

 Alexis completed her B.A. in Psychology (Hons.) in 2019 at Mount Royal University in Calgary, AB.
 She began her research journey with Dr. Naomi Grant, who later became her Honours thesis supervisor under whom she investigated self-esteem and self-enhancing behaviours.
 During her undergraduate studies, she was involved various interdisciplinary research projects.
 After graduation, she became a Research Coordinator for Dr. Lynne Lafave’s CHEERS for child care project, which explored the efficacy of a well-being education program for early childhood educators across Alberta.
-Alexis is currently a M.A. student in the MERM program under the supervision of Dr. Hubley.
+Alexis was awarded SSHRC CGS-M funding in her second year and completed her M.A. degree in the MERM program under the supervision of Dr. Hubley.
+She just started the doctoral program in MERM in Sept., also with SSHRC scholarship funding.
 In her spare time, she enjoys the great outdoors as well as spending quality time with friends and family!

-Amanda Dumoulin (M.A. student, Measurement, Evaluation, & Research Methodology)
+Amanda Dumoulin (M.Ed. student, Measurement, Evaluation, & Research Methodology)

 Kelli Wheatley (M.Ed. student, Counselling Psychology)